Privacy Policy

 Sensitive information: We may collect or obtain sensitive information (such as health information) directly from you or from any other source with your authorisation.

-Information we get from third parties: We collect or obtain personal information from authorised third parties (e.g. credit reference agencies, law enforcement agencies).
+Information we get from third parties: We collect or obtain personal information from third parties to whom you have provided consent (e.g. credit reference agencies, law enforcement agencies, NZ Police Vetting Service, your family members and nominated representatives, your medical providers (such as your GP or a hospital), any health service involved in the assessment of your care needs, and other referring agencies or advisors).
 This includes information such as public information, competency or medical tests, or background checks such as with a credit agency, referee or other source in order to check, exchange or provide information in relation to you.
+We may also collect information about you from third parties (including our third party affiliates or partner companies and from marketing or advertising companies connected with our Services) who may provide us with such information as a part of their relationship with us.
+We may combine this information with other information that we hold.

 Information we collect automatically: We may collect personal information about you automatically when you visit our website or use our Services, like your IP address and device type.
 Some of this information may be collected using cookies and similar tracking technologies.